 2. Check out Costco: One advantage of buying a major appliance from Costco is that with the store’s Concierge Services, your manufacturer’s warranty is extended two years.

-And if you have a Costco Anywhere Visa card, you get an additional two years extended warranty from the date the Costco Concierge Warranty expires.
+And if you have a card_name, you get an additional two years extended warranty from the date the Costco Concierge Warranty expires.

 3. Shop during the holidays: There are deals to be had around retail holidays like Cyber Monday and Spring Black Friday.
 See more ways to save on appliances.